cameraui/docs/recording/browsing.md

 Each card is one moment.

 - **Time and camera.** Selecting the card opens playback at that moment.
 - **Faces and plates.** When a moment also has a recognized face or a read plate, arrows step through its pictures in place, with the name or plate shown.
 The small tiles at the bottom jump to one.
+With several people in one moment, the main picture lists every name and counts the unknown faces, like Azra +1.
 - **Grouped cards.** A grouped card shows the event's other moments as small previews at the bottom.
 Each opens its own moment.
 - **Split cards.** With **Ungroup** on, each card shows its place in the event, like 2/3.
 Hovering one highlights the other cards of the same event.
 - **The dots menu.** Holds what the card does not show itself: the [detection trace](/detection/events-and-detections#the-detection-trace), **Ask the assistant**, the download, and [**Correct person**](/detection/faces#correcting-a-recognition) when a face picture is on screen.